-As maternity benefits are considered as a salary, contributions to the LPP (Federal Law on Occupational Benefits), AVS (old age and survivor’s insurance), AI and APG (disability and loss of earnings capacity) are deducted.
+As maternity benefits are considered a salary, contributions to the LPP (Federal Law on Occupational Benefits), AVS (old age and survivor’s insurance), AI and APG (disability and loss of earnings capacity) are deducted.
 During this period you benefit from accident insurance and occupational pension insurance coverage.

-What to do to obtain maternity benefits:
+What you need to do to obtain maternity benefits:

 - employee: your employer will automatically pay you the federal and cantonal benefits (if applicable)

-- self-employed, unemployed or unable to work: contact the AVS (old age and survivor’s insurance) compensation fund
+- self-employed, unemployed or unable to work: contact the AVS (old age and survivors insurance) compensation fund

-The prerequisites to fulfil to obtain maternity benefits:
+Prerequisites to obtain maternity benefits: